-Suddenly two spotlights snapped on and she was there—on stage, one foot on a wooden chair, her elbow resting on her thigh, her body slightly forward, her expression aloof, provocative.
-She wore an outfit kept hidden at home beneath a dresser—a tight black satin skirt decked with rows of black fringe slit open on one side betraying lacy garters hooked to seamed stockings that exposed her fleshy thigh.
-A gold scoop-necked blouse held her copious breasts as a demitasse might hold an exuberant cappuccino, gold pumps displayed her broad, pudgy feet, and a shimmery gold lamé head piece around her forehead, a matching feather angled to one side, same as Bessie Smith.
+Suddenly two spotlights snapped on and in the momentary hush, nothing moved.
+One foot on a chair, elbow resting on her thigh, body slightly forward, her expression aloof, tantalizing, provocative, their Blues Diva was dressed in a tight black satin skirt decked with rows of black fringe.
+A slit, open on one side, revealed lacy garters hooked to seamed stockings that exposed a fleshy thigh.
+A gold scoop-necked blouse held her copious breasts as a demitasse might hold an exuberant cappuccino, gold pumps cradled her broad, pudgy feet, and same as Bessie Smith, a gold lamé band circled her head, a matching feather to one side.

-She waited in the hushed silence for the perfect moment to sashay towards the edge of the stage, a sway, a dip, a hike in her hips, attentive to when the applause and shouting would peak again, then simmer.
-When it did, she inhaled, expanded her bosom and at last allowed her thick, rich, soulful tones to drift across the room like cigarette smoke.
+When she sensed the right moment, she set her foot down and sashayed towards the edge of the stage, a sway, a dip, a hike in her hips, attentive to when the applause and shouting which had started up again would peak and once again simmer.
+It was then that she paused, inhaled, expanded her bosom and at last allowed her thick, rich, soulful tones to drift across the room like cigarette smoke.

-She soothed the crowd’s longings even as she caressed their desires.
+She soothed their longings and caressed their desires.

 My Mama says I’m reckless, my Daddy says I’m wild,

 I ain’t good lookin’ but I’m somebody’s angel child.

 She heated up the room provoking the audience to let loose all sorts of things: spare coins, a sailor’s cap, carnal appetites.